bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/syllabus.md

 ### Weekly flow: How will this class work?
 The class meets (in-person) three times a week.
 Each week we'll focus on a couple of topics.
-To this end there will be lectures (both recorded and in-person), lecture notes, exercises, slides and a problem set.
+Resources consist of lecture notes, exercises, slides and a problem set.

 Roughly speaking, the first two meetings of the week  are dedicated to going over the new content.
 The third weekly meeting, designated as the _lab_, is for working on the problem set.
 The lab problems are meant to be solved in class, during the lab.
-Myself and the TAs/LAs will be around to work with you, facilitate discussions and answer your questions.
+Myself and the LAs will be around to work with you, facilitate discussions and answer your questions.
 The labs are not graded.
 It is your responsibility to complete the lab problems and check in with us.

 Here's the weekly timeline:

-  1. **Pre-view the lecture notes and take the pre-meeting check.**    Each week, _before coming to class_, your first task is to read  the lecture notes for that week.
+  1. **Pre-view the lecture notes and take the pre-check.**    Each week, _before coming to class_, your first task is to read  the lecture notes for that week.
 It is expected that you understand the big ideas and results ahead of that week's lectures.
-Each week, before coming to class, you need to take the pre-meeting check.
+Each week, before coming to class, you need to take the pre-check.
 The pre-check is online and consists of a set of  easy multiple-choice questions; it covers very basic questions from the lecture.
 You need to take the pre-check before attending the first weekly meeting.
 The pre-checks are set so that you have 3 attempts and it will retain the highest score.
 It is open books and  no time limit.

      * Time to budget: 2 hours